antonfirsov/docs/2019/04-jan-csharp-versions.md

 ## Rationale

 Up until this point, the default C# version used in Visual Studio was equivalent to `LatestMajor`.
-This has proven to be awkward for two reasons:
+This has been problematic for two reasons:

 1. C# now evolves between Visual Studio release cycles, but new projects in Visual Studio would still default to an older version.
 2. The default C# language version is 7.3, despite C# 8.0 preview being a better choice for proejcts that target .NET Core 3.0 preview.

 More generally, as we evolve C# and continue to release more features that align with a future .NET Core version, we want to make sure that you can use these features as seamlessly as possible.
 This also allows you to use features earlier in their development lifecycle, increasing the window of time that actionable feedback on a feature could influence its design.

-## Support and compatibility for C# 8.0 preview features
+## Support and compatibility for preview features

 The way to think about support is also a bit different.
 To allow the use of C# 8.0 preview features within a released Visual Studio 2019, support and compatibility concerns are distinguished by preview vs. released features:

-* Any C# 7.3 and lower feature or behavior is fully supported and fully compatibile.
+* Any C# 7.3 and lower feature or behavior is fully supported and fully compatible.
 No change from what currently exists today.
 * Any C# 8.0 preview feature is unsupported.
 * There is no compatibility guarantee from one C# 8.0 preview to another.